Vinays97/take-home-task/README.md

 - `GET /experiences` – List all experiences
 - `GET /experiences/{experience_id}` – Get details of a specific experience
 - `GET /recommendations/{user_id}` – Get recommendations for a specific user
+- `GET /recommendations/{user_id}/prompt` – Get the prompt for recommendations for a specific user
+- `GET /recommendations/{user_id}/details` – Get the detailed recommendations for a specific user

 ## Prerequisites
 - Python 3.8+